concur/react-interop/README.md

 ```

 With this approach, consumers can now invoke vanilla JavaScript functions that will dispatch redux actions, update your store, and cause any exported components rendered through the `render` method to update.
 Subsequent calls to `renderToStaticMarkup` will also respect store updates.

+_Note that react-interop does not depend on redux.
+This same approach can be used with other state management implementations._

 ``` html
 <script src="exported-components.js"></script>